Amourspirit/libreoffice_ooodev_ext/README.md

 poetry update
 ```

-This command will install the latest verssion of [OOO Development Tools].
+This command will install the latest version of [OOO Development Tools].

 Edit the `pyproject.toml` file and update the version number.